 Regulator:

 The voltage regulator is a part that controls the amount of power supply from the alternator to the battery.
-It controls the charging process as it’s designed with various functions and work depending on their applications.
+It controls the charging process as it’s designed with various functions and works depending on their applications.

 Rectifier: